What is research and capacity to consent

 Using participatory approaches to consent and research

 Alternative approaches, such as ‘process consent’ which focuses on building relationships and inclusion, are increasingly being used which enable more people living with dementia to participate in research.
-Similar approaches are also used in methods of data collection involving people living in care homes, and the use of research findings to develop evidence-enriched practice as described in this report published by the Joseph Rowntree Foundation.
+Similar approaches are also used in methods of data collection involving people living in care homes.